cpjolicoeur/bb-ruby/README.markdown

 It will convert strings with BBCode markup to their HTML equivalent.

-This version is a fork from original [bb-ruby](git://github.com/cpjolicoeur/bb-ruby) for adding support to the (BBCode version of PphpBB forums)[http://www.phpbb.com/community/faq.php?mode=bbcode], that adds some tag ids inside of each tag.
+This version is a fork from original [bb-ruby](git://github.com/cpjolicoeur/bb-ruby) for adding support to the [BBCode version of PphpBB forums](http://www.phpbb.com/community/faq.php?mode=bbcode), that adds some tag ids inside of each tag.
 For example:

 `[b:2131ds]some text[/b:2131ds]`

+I have been adding too another special features, like redefinition of the HTML that each BBCode tag should be translated to.

 ## Installation